Fordham-EDM-Lab/Grading-Analysis-Tool/README.md

 # Grading Analysis Tool

-This tool was created by **Mario Marku** to simplify grading data analysis for educators without requiring programming or data analytics skills.
+This tool was created by **[Mario Marku](https://www.linkedin.com/in/mario-marku-384732247/)** with advisement from **[Dr. Gary Weiss](https://storm.cis.fordham.edu/~gweiss/)** and **[Dr. Daniel Leeds](https://storm.cis.fordham.edu/leeds/)** to simplify grading data analysis for educators without requiring programming or data analytics skills.
 Its intuitive interface streamlines the process of exploring student and course performance data.

 ---
 ## Prerequisites

 1.  **Install Python 3**